KDE/plasma-mobile/README.md

 send SMS and so on.
 It will not generate any real call, but only make the UI think a SIM is working and that a phone call is in progress.

-A tutorial how to start phonesym on a desktop system can be found here: http://comments.gmane.org/gmane.comp.handhelds.ofono/12178
+A tutorial how to start phonesim on a desktop system can be found here: http://comments.gmane.org/gmane.comp.handhelds.ofono/12178

 * edit /etc/ofono/modem.conf, uncomment everything so that it looks like